mciocchi/atomic_d6/README.md

 Agile and keen senses, but ostracized by both human and elven societies.

+## Background: Exile of Veyndor

+Once the rightful heir to the throne, Kaelion is now a fugitive.
+Some see him as a fallen prince, others as a dangerous usurper.
+His reputation grants him access to those who would see the kingdom restored, but also makes him a prime target for bounty hunters and spies of the usurper.

 ## Strength: Unyielding Will

 Kaelion refuses to falter, pushing through pain, exhaustion, and even magical